-It’s been drilled into us since elementary school.
+Many of the dangers have been drilled into us since elementary school.
 Don’t drink and drive.
-Alcohol impairs your judgement, and you’ll make reckless decisions.
+Alcohol impairs your judgment, so you’ll make reckless decisions.
 After a night of partying, your liver hates you and you know it.
 You get it.
 You’ve heard it before, from public service announcements and surgeon general’s warnings.
-But what else?
-Addiction works over the body, head to toe, mind to soul.
-Putting too much of anything in your body is never a very good idea, from cupcakes to coffee to cocaine.
-Here are some of the sneakier health problems of addiction you may have missed.
-Addictions can:

-- Mess with your medications.
 Are you on prescription medications?
-Time to rethink your drinking habit or other addiction.
+Time to rethink your drinking habit or other substance use.
 Alcohol and prescription meds don’t mix.
 You might lose the efficacy you sought from the prescription meds, or increase it to a point of toxicity.
-Mixing psychiatric meds with street drugs can create unexpected cocktails, and result in anything from serotonin syndrome to overdose.
+Mixing psychiatric meds with street drugs can create unexpected cocktails, which can result in anything from serotonin syndrome to overdose.

-- Thin your bones.
 If you’ve been hitting the booze hard, consider chugging some milk instead—your bones might need it.
-Heavy drinking, especially in your adolescence (when your bones aren’t fully strengthened up yet, yo) can increase your likelihood of osteoporosis later in life.
+Heavy drinking, especially in your adolescence (when your bones aren’t fully strengthened up yet) can increase your likelihood of osteoporosis later in life.
 Opioid-induced osteoporosis is also a thing.
-And if you need more health reasons to quit smoking, cigs are a risk factor for osteoporosis and fracture.
+And if you need more health reasons to quit smoking, cigarettes are a risk factor for osteoporosis and fracture.
 If you’ve got some healthy bones, hop around on them and celebrate!
-Then think about reducing addictive behaviors to keep your bones and the rest of your body happy and healthy.
+Then think about reducing your addictive behaviors to keep your bones and the rest of your body happy and healthy.

 5. Addictions stress your skin.